Exploring and Feng Shui

 In the study of feng shui, the most important concept is understanding the yielding and controlling cycles of water, wood, fire, earth and metal and how they are influenced by the passage of time.

 These elements exist both for and despite each other and contribute to the balance of nature on earth.
 But they never remain the same.
 Water flows, wood reaches, fire flares, earth gathers and metal descends.
 Their boundaries change constantly and over time, their power and control.
 The fire element is strongest at midday in summer, but wanes in deepest winter when water calms its energy.
-In feng shui, we discourage living on dead end streets because energy has no outlet which can limit opportunities.
+In feng shui we discourage living or working on dead-end streets because energy has no outlet, limiting opportunities.
 But on a journey they too have a purpose.
-A temporary end to your exploration is a pause not a finish and a reminder to stop and reflect before rerouting.
+A temporary end to exploration is a pause not a finish and a reminder to stop and reflect before rerouting.